motorcycle 101 guides

 6. Iowa Lane Splitting Laws

-It is illegal for motorcyclists to engage in any form of lane splitting when in Iowa.
-Motorcycles may have better maneuverability compa#b90011 to larger automobiles, but riders cannot take full advantage of it in the interest of keeping other drivers safe.
+Iowa deems it as unlawful for motorcyclists to try any kind of lane splitting.
+Motorcycles may have better maneuverability compared to larger automobiles, but riders cannot take full advantage of them in the interest of keeping other drivers safe.
 Motorcyclists are not allowed to do any of the following while on Iowa’s laned roads and highways:

 • You cannot ride on top of the dividing lines between lanes